 The program requirements for fulfillment of the business section of the curriculum are broken down into five different components:

-(Nine credits from the Law School will be transferred in consultation with the Executive Director of Graduate Business Programs Kevin B. Taylor.)
+(Nine credits from the Law School will be transferred in consultation with the Executive Director of Graduate Business Programs Jeffrey D. Mon.)

 Due to the core competency courses in the Business School, students who have obtained undergraduate business degrees will have different plans of study than students who have not done so.
 Thus, students who must complete certain core competency courses in the Business School will incur additional tuition charges.

 The Business School will accept 9 credits of approved coursework from the J.D. program toward the M.B.A. degree.
-The Executive Director of Graduate Business Programs Kevin B. Taylor maintains a list of such approved courses.
+The Executive Director of Graduate Business Programs Jeffrey D. Mon maintains a list of such approved courses.